 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

 - Overall, we rate Anthropocene Left-Center Biased based on political advocacy that aligns with the moderate left.
-We also rate them High for factual reporting due to a clean fact check record, strong sourcing and general pro-science positions.
+We also rate them High for factual reporting due to a clean fact check record, strong sourcing, and general pro-science positions.

 Factual Reporting: HIGH

-Anthropocene (Formerly Conservation Magazine) is a digital, print, and live magazine that explores how we can create a sustainable human age we actually want to live in.
+Anthropocene (Formerly Conservation Magazine) is a digital, print, and live magazine that explores how we can create a sustainable human age we want to live in.
 Anthropocene works with a network of over 4,000 journalists in developing countries through a partnership with Earth Journalism Network.
-According to their about page they state “Our mission is to curate a global conversation about data, technology, and innovation that lead to solutions to the persistent environmental challenges of our time.
+According to their about page, they state “Our mission is to curate a global conversation about data, technology, and innovation that lead to solutions to the persistent environmental challenges of our time.
 Much like Foreign Policy, MIT Technology Review, and Harvard Business Review have done for their respective fields, we aim to build a thought-leader publication for the sustainability and development world.”
 The current Editor-in-Chief is Kathryn Kohm

 Funded by / Ownership